Aleksandre/YAM/README.md

 ##Introduction
-YAMC is a distributed cross-platform media center built with Python.
+YAMC is a free and open source media player application availaible for multiple operating-systems.

-##Capabilities
-The media center is made of clients and servers.
-The client has a user interface while the server is headless.

-**The client can:**
+##Description
+Three YAMC device types are availaible : a client, a server and a mobile application.

+<b>The client</b> is a desktop application that can:

 - Play music locally
 - Play music remotely on any client or server instance
 - Run on Windows, Linux and Mac

-**The server can:**
+<b>The server</b> is an headless python server that can:

 - Play music locally
 - Be controlled by any client or server instance
 - Run on Windows, Linux and Mac
 - Run on a Raspberry Pi

+**The mobile application can:**
+ Do nothing for now.

 ##Requirements
 - Python2.7